AlessandroSironi/ODC-Challenges-24/0. FINAL_CTF/RateLimited/rate_writeup.md

 # RateLimited
 The challenge RateLimited was a challenge on Race Condition.
-A race condition occurs in a computing system when the system's substantive behavior is dependent on the sequence or timing of other events.
+A race condition occurs in a computing system when the system's behavior is dependent on the sequence or timing of other events.
 The goal of this challenge was to bypass the timing constraints on the likes of a post submitted by the user.

 ## Vulnerability